-February has once again carried on the theme of the previous month, with occasional glimpses of sunshine, followed by quite a lot of cold, grey wet weather.
+Early February once again carried on the theme of the previous month, with occasional glimpses of sunshine, followed by quite a lot of cold, grey and damp weather.
 The garden is a joy at such times for lifting the spirits.
 Rarely for us, we managed to get away for several days early in the month to look at some gardens and snowdrops around the Cotswolds so missed a few sunnier days back home.

-Interestingly we saw very few Cyclamen coum in all the gardens we visited, and almost no early Crocus, so it was a delight to get back to see how all ours are doing this year. even if the cold temperatures and grey skies mean the Crocus have hardly ever managed to open yet.
-So attempts to hand pollinate have had to be grabbed whenever the sun arrives around midday!
+Interestingly we saw very few Cyclamen coum in all the gardens we visited, and almost no early Crocus, so it was a delight to get back to see how all ours are doing this year, even if the cold temperatures and grey skies meant that the Crocus have hardly ever managed to open yet.
+So attempts to hand pollinate have had to be grabbed whenever the sun, or even just warmth, arrives around midday!
 As I find more and more Crocus variants appearing in our garden, particularly early on when no bumblebees have yet emerged, I increasingly think that with my tiny artist’s paintbrush, the few hours I spend crouched over, tickling flowers, (mainly C. coum and Crocus) is some of the most productive time I have in the garden...

 The 7 or 8 maturing and spreading clumps of Daphne bholua “Jaqueline Postill” continued to fill the garden with fabulous scent in February, and on our travels we managed to pick up 3 novel seedling forms from the excellent Pan Global nursery, which we hope in future might allow me to get some berries forming and try to propagate a novel Gelli variety – D. bholua really seems to love our conditions!